SantoriniDave.com

 How Many Nights?

 If you are going to add a stopover city, I like two or three nights.
-One night is usually too short after a transatlantic flight.
+One night is too short after a transatlantic flight.
 Two nights is enough to settle in and enjoy the city a bit.
 Three nights is ideal if you want the stopover to feel like a real part of the trip rather than just a recovery stop.

 Once you go beyond three nights, I would make sure the extra city is truly something you are excited about and not just a convenient airfare trick.